A Cutting Commentary: Blades!

 Let's start with the obvious: scissors!
 When thinking about cutting paper, "scissors" is probably the first thing that pops in your head.
 Scissors are a necessity in paper crafting.
 We cut not only paper, but foam parts, acetate, ribbon, twine, fabric... all those things we want to add to our paper crafts.
 But how do we pick out our scissors?
 I am a believer in "the right scissors for the right job" theory.
 I don't know if that is a real theory, or if I made it up, but for the purpose of this discussion let's go with it.

 For cutting straight lines I've been using my Cricut Trimmer regularly for just under a year and the blade is still sharp (although I keep a standby blade on hand for that eventual day when it needs replacing).
-It is affordable and works fine.
-However, I really love my new Fiskars paper trimmer.
-This paper trimmer is easy to use, makes lovely straight cuts, and can even be used for scoring paper!
-Fiskars has a lot of experience in making sharp blades and they didn't disappoint with this paper trimmer.
+It is affordable and works great.
 Word of warning, don't reach over to pick up the trimmer by the rail, you run the risk of puncturing your thumb and that really hurts... for like a week!
 Always pick your paper trimmer up by the base, lesson learned.

-Speaking of Fiskars, I keep my Fiskars 8 Inch Razor-edge Softgrip Scissors on my craft table for general cutting (ribbon, string, fabric, acetate, etc.) They fit nicely in my hand and have stayed sharp for a very long time.
+I also keep my Fiskars 8 Inch Razor-edge Softgrip Scissors on my craft table for general cutting (ribbon, string, fabric, acetate, etc.) They fit nicely in my hand and have stayed sharp for a very long time.

 What about cutting adhesives?
-I have my non-stick micro-tip scissors, perfect for cutting foam tape, or anything sticky.
+I have my non-stick micro-tip scissors from Close To My Heart, perfect for cutting foam tape, or anything sticky.
 I prefer to use these non-stick scissors for this purpose because not only are they sharp, but it is also easy to clean any residual adhesive off of them.

 It is also handy to keep a hobby blade within easy reach at your crafting table.
 What you use is often a choice of what feels best in your hand.
 Lots of paper crafters like using a X-ACTO 1 Knife, Z Series With Safety Cap because it is easy to control and is a nice quality blade for the price.
 Generally though, in all honesty, I tend to grab one of the inexpensive snap-blade utility knives often found at the check-out counter at Harbor Freight whenever I am tagging along on one of my hubby's shopping trips.